vojtechruz/vojtechruzicka-blog/drafts/java-records/index.md

 }
 ```

 You can see that the code is pretty much the same as our old `Cat`.
-One notable exception is that the class extends [java.lang.Record](https://download.java.net/java/early_access/jdk14/docs/api/java.base/java/lang/Record.html).
+One notable exception is that getters for the fields generated are not named as usual - instead of `getColor()`, there is just `color()`.

+Also, the class extends [java.lang.Record](https://download.java.net/java/early_access/jdk14/docs/api/java.base/java/lang/Record.html).

 The `equals()` implementation considers two records to be equal if they are the same Type and have the same values.
 The `toString()` implementation prints our record like this:

 ```
 Cat[name=Fluffy, numberOfLives=9, color=White]
 ```

+Even though these methods are automatically provided for you, it is possible to override them if necessary.

 ## Limitations